 - 2 Cups fresh or frozen whole kernel corn

-- 3 -5 Medium size red potatoes, cut in bite size cubes with the skin left on.
+- 3 -5 Small to medium size red potatoes, cut in bite size cubes with the skin left on.

 ⇒ Red potatoes stay firmer and won’t “break down” like Yukon Gold.
 Plus the red skin adds color.